 Azure subscriptions

-This section will shortly be removed and replaced by the ‘All billing subscriptions’ section.
+This section will be removed shortly and replaced by the ‘All billing subscriptions’ section.

 Recurring charges